Skip to Content

 Common problems of the outer ear

 Earwax can directly interfere with hearing when it builds up.
 Normally, earwax naturally expels, but due to structural abnormalities, excessive use of cotton buds, and other causes, this process can be hindered.
-When this happens, the wax stops the sound waves from travelling to your eardrum, resulting in muffled sound and speech.

 Another outer ear problem is infection, which can also be known as swimmer's ear.
 Usually painful, it targets the skin in your auditory canal, causing redness, swelling, and discharge.